crypter70/Tokopedia-Scraper/README.md

 # Tokopedia-Scraper

 ## Overview
-A program to retrieve product data on the Tokopedia marketplace website based on keywords using Selenium.
-The website to be scraped is a dynamic website and generally cannot be extracted without a JavaScript-enabled selector.
-Therefore, Selenium is a suitable choice to extract a dynamic data on website.
+The program aimed to extract product data from the Tokopedia marketplace website based on specified keywords using web scraping techniques.
+Selenium with JavaScript-enabled selectors was utilized to extract the data due to the dynamic elements on the website.
+The extracted data included product name, price, location, rating, number of items sold, and details link, which were essential for data analysis and market research.
+The data was saved in both CSV and JSON formats for further processing and analysis.

 URL: https://www.tokopedia.com/